Healthy Homes Assessment Mahora

 What We Do

-As building inspectors, we are experts in all elements of expert house Inspections.
-We are here to make sure you make the best decision when purchasing your next property.
+As building inspectors, we take on all issues associated with professional home examinations.
+We are there to ensure you make the best decision when buying your next home.

-We take your investment seriously We will conduct comprehensive examinations to ensure that you don’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the enjoyable aspects of buying or owning an home.
+We take your investment seriously We conduct comprehensive examinations to ensure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun parts of purchasing or owning your own house.

-We specialise in a variety of solutions to make sure that you are completely informed of the condition of any property you may be contemplating buying or selling along with other solutions.
+We offer a wide range of solutions to make sure that you are completely aware of the state of any property that you might be contemplating buying or selling along with other services.

-We don’t just work with you , but we also work with large clients including municipal councils and banks, and insurance companies.
-They clearly like the peace of mind provided, thanks to the information included in our reports on building inspections.
+We not only work with you but we also have major clients, including municipal councils and banks and insurance firms.
+They seem to are pleased with their peace of mind provided, because of the information contained included in our reports on building inspections.

-With our systematic method of conducting your home inspection and the latest software technology that incorporates digital images into your document, you can actually see any issues that may be discovered.
-Through our comprehensive report, it’s easy to understand why we get so many clients recommending our services to their family and acquaintances.
+Our systematic approach to your property inspection and the latest in technology for software that incorporates digital images into the report, you can actually see any problems that might be discovered.
+Because of our detailed reporting it’s no wonder that we receive so many referrals from clients our service to family and acquaintances.

 Highly Sillked & Insured Inspection Professionals